guydavis/machinaris/README.md

 That's for fullnode (default) and farmer modes.
 However, for [harvester](https://github.com/guydavis/machinaris/wiki/Docker#harvester-only) you only need the farmer's CA certificates and for [plotter](https://github.com/guydavis/machinaris/wiki/Docker#plotter-only) only your pool and farmer public keys.

-Immediately on setup, a [fast blockchain download](https://github.com/guydavis/machinaris/wiki/Keys#blockchain-initialization) will get you synced and farming in just minutes, rather than the days required by other blockchain clients.
+Immediately on setup, a [fast blockchain download](https://github.com/guydavis/machinaris/wiki/Keys#blockchain-initialization) will get you synced and farming in just hours, rather than the days required by the official GUI client.

 ## Configuration